-If a student breaks any one of these rules, he/she may be removed from the group or class to sit by his/her teacher.
+If a student fails to follow one or more of the expectations, he/she may be removed from the group or class to sit by his/her teacher.
 A second offense may require the student to be removed from the assembly or future assemblies.